This Fact Sheet is not relevant in your region

 You may be able to apply for redundancy pay and other related payments from the Government, through the Redundancy Payments Service (RPS).

 Find out more about your rights if your employer is insolvent on the GOV.UK website.
+There is also guidance available if you were furloughed and then made redundant because your employer is insolvent.

 Limited company directors